owickstrom/wickstrom.tech/src/posts/2025-02-11-machine-learning-human-unlearning.md

 side-by-side, and see how they differ, functionally and non-functionally.

 I've only run _converge_ on toy examples and snippets so far.
-I'm sure there are major challenges ahead, applying it to larger code bases.
+I'm sure there are major challenges in applying it to larger code bases.

 ## Unlearning